interline-io/transitland-lib/README.md

 See API docs at https://godoc.org/github.com/interline-io/transitland-lib

+## Database migrations

+Migrations are supported for PostgreSQL, using the schema files in `internal/schema/postgres/migrations`.
+These files can be read and applied using [golang-migrate](https://github.com/golang-migrate/migrate), which will store the most recently applied migration version in `schema_migrations`.
+See the `bootstrap.sh` script in that directory for an example, as well as details on how to import Natural Earth data files for associating agencies with places.

+SQLite database are intended to be short-lived.
+They can be created on an as needed basis by passing the `-create` flag to some commands that accept a writer.
+They use a single executable schema, defined in `internal/schema/sqlite.sql`.

 ## Usage as a Web Service

 `transitland-lib` can be used in a variety of ways to power a web service.
 Interline currently uses two approaches: